 Metabolism and weight

 It is a well known fact that mothers who are sleep deprived are more likely to suffer from postnatal depression (PND).

 NIHCM.com state that postnatal depression affects around 10-20% of new mothers.
 The onset is usually diagnosed around 2-3 months after baby is born.
-Some of the main factors of women suffering from postnatal depression includes sleep deprivation & lack of support.
+Some of the main factors of women suffering from postnatal depression includes sleep deprivation and lack of support.